olaoyesalem/ecoPowerHub/README.md

 ### Investment Platform 💰
 - **Invest and Save the Planet:** Be a part of the sustainability revolution by investing in companies that share your values.
-- **Personalized Discounts:** Your investment percentage translates into exclusive discounts on the services you support.
+- **Profitable Investment Incentives:** Your investment percentage translates into profitable returns based on the services you support.

 ### Smart Contracts Magic ✨
 - **Transparent and Trustworthy:** Our smart contracts ensure fair and transparent transactions, building trust within the community.